hbrc-fpga-class/peripherals/hba_quad/sw/readme.txt

 This resource works with hbaget and hbacat.

 reset : Resets both encoder values back to zero.
+    - Bit 0 : 1=Reset.
+Autocleared by the driver.
 This resource works with hbaset.

 EXAMPLES